gwen-interpreter/gwen/README.md

 New capabilities, improvements, and fixes are all valid candidates for contribution.
 Submissions can be made using pull requests.
-Each submission is reviewed and verified by the project's committer's before being integrated and released to the community.
+Each submission is reviewed and verified by the project committers before being integrated and released to the community.
 We ask that all code submissions include unit tests.